Moira Redmond: Biography

 Redmond was born in Bognor Regis, Sussex, England.
-Her parents were actors and director managers, although she was also cared for by other relatives.
-Her grandfather was the actor manager playwright E Hill Mitchelson.
+Her parents were actors and director-managers, although she was also cared for by other relatives.
+Her grandfather was the actor-manager-playwright E. Hill Mitchelson.

-As a young actress, she joined the Windmill Girls (evoked in the film Mrs Henderson Presents) who performed non-stop revues and nude tableaux at the Windmill Theatre in the West End.
-Several years later, she married her first husband and emigrated to Australia, but the marriage did not endure so she returned to Britain in 1957.
+As a young actress she joined the Windmill Girls (evoked in the film Mrs Henderson Presents), who performed non-stop revues and nude tableaux at the Windmill Theatre in the West End.
+Several years later she married her first husband and emigrated to Australia, but the marriage did not endure, so she returned to Britain in 1957.
 While in Australia, Redmond became a successful radio actress.
-She played in the major radio features, Caltex Theatre and General Motors' Hour as well as plays for the Australian Broadcasting Commission.
-Her best remembered radio drama was Lindsay Hardy's Stranger in Paradise alongside Guy Doleman, a New Zealand actor who later had a movie career both in the US and Britain.
+She played in the major radio features, Caltex Theatre and General Motors' Hour, as well as plays for the Australian Broadcasting Commission.
+Her best-remembered radio drama was Lindsay Hardy's Stranger in Paradise, alongside Guy Doleman – a New Zealand actor who later had a movie career both in the US and Britain.

 She made her stage debut as an understudy to Vivien Leigh in Peter Brook's revival of Titus Andronicus with Laurence Olivier.
 In July of that year, she made her London debut at the Stoll in the same production.

-In 1958, she made her film debut in a thriller, entitled Violent Moment (1958), which was followed by several more roles in the films Doctor in Love (1960), Jigsaw (1962), A Shot in the Dark (1964) and several B-film thrillers.
+She made her film debut in a thriller titled Violent Moment (1958), which was followed by several more roles in the films Doctor in Love (1960), Jigsaw (1962), A Shot in the Dark (1964) and several B-film thrillers.

 Meanwhile, her theatrical career had taken off with roles in Verdict (Strand), in which she played Helen Rollander; Detour After Dark (Fortune Theatre), Horizontal Hold (Comedy Theatre); Patrick Peace Hotel (Queen's); The Winter's Tale (Cambridge Theatre) and Flint (Comedy Theatre).